double-eye-za/QuantifyMeteringSystem/documents/Database Schema Documentation.md

 The Quantify Metering System uses PostgreSQL as its primary database, with SQLAlchemy 2.0+ as the ORM layer.
 The schema is designed to support multi-tenant operations, prepaid billing, and real-time meter data management.

 ### Design Principles

 - Normalized design (3NF) with strategic denormalization for performance
-- UUID primary keys for distributed systems compatibility
+- Integer primary keys with auto-increment for simplicity and performance
 - Audit columns on all tables (created_at, updated_at, created_by, updated_by)
 - Soft deletes where appropriate (deleted_at)
 - Indexed columns for query optimization